 "You mean that?"
 Wilder said, glancing at her.

 She nodded.
 "Honestly Wilder, I had no idea you were such a romantic…I guess it's just one more thing I can add to my list."

-Letting his curiosity getting the better of him; Wilder turned around to face Amanda.
+Letting his curiosity get the better of him, Wilder turned around to face Amanda.
 "List?
 What list?"

 Wilder didn't have to be told twice.
 Grinning, he circled his arms around her petite waist and pressed his lips against hers, and she wrapped her arms around his neck in response.
 Wilder pulled Amanda's body closer to him and deepened the kiss.
 Wilder tried to keep up as their tongues fought for dominance, but ultimately, Amanda won the battle.
 She pulled away from him, her heart beating wildly in her chest.

 "I love you Wilder," She said caressing his cheek.

 Wilder – who had gone into a daze when their mouths parted – blinked at her, and then broke out into a grin.